Keep your school lunch game strong with this tips for quick and easy school lunch ideas. Kids can learn to pack their own lunches in a breeze.

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #RITZFilledBackToSchool #CollectiveBias
+Originally posted in 2017 – This shop has been compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone. #RITZFilledBackToSchool #CollectiveBias Post contains affiliate links.

-Yummy on-the-go snacks like RITZ Filled Sandwich Crackers from Kroger are great to throw in as a snack, a side in the lunchbox or an after-school treat for the ride home.
+We alternate between packing lunch and buying it at school.
+I do like to pack most days so yummy on-the-go foods like RITZ Filled Sandwich Crackers from Kroger are great to throw in as a snack, a side in the lunchbox or an after-school treat for the ride home.

 I like to have lots of easy to grab foods so we can put together meals on a moments’ notice.
 My family is out the door by 8am on school days and that’s pretty early for us!